riesentoaster/valentinhuber.me/random/_posts/2024-05-13-Live Albums.md

 ## Honorable Mentions
 These didn't quite make the list for different reasons:
 - Lawrence — The Live Album: It feels too much like a desk recording, the production isn't quite up to where the other albums on this list are and there's too much crowd interaction to flow as an album in my opinion.
+- Pretty much the same applies to Cardinal Black's Live at the Memo.
+It's probably been a great live show (well, I've seen that same show, and it *is* great), but the live recording isn't quite up there.
 - John Mayer played two live shows in CMT's Crossroads series with Keith Urban and Brad Paisley respectively.
 I can't find them released as actual albums, but there are videos available and worth a watch.
+- There are a few videos out there from Jamie Cullum Live From Jazz a Vienne.
+From full-on big band jazz to straight-up pop songs and everything in between, I keep finding myself coming back to them.
+But I don't think he released them as an actual album.

+## Updates
+- 2024-06-21: Adding Cardinal Black — Live at the Memo and Jamie Cullum — Live From Jazz a Vienne